Canon G7 X Mark II vs T5i

-The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and March 2013.
+The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in February 2016 and March 2013.
 The G7X Mark II is a fixed lens compact, while the T5i is a DSLR.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the T5i provides 17.9 MP.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (T5i) sensor.
+The G7X Mark II has a resolution of 20 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (106 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the T5i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the T5i and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the T5i can take 440 images on a single charge of its LP-E8 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.